Guild Information

 The custodian is responsible for knowing at all times where the raffle quilt is.

-Secret Pals Sophie Hamilton
+Secret Pals Debbie Davidson

 Webmaster Mary Hattick